Joseph Jean Baptiste Neuberg

-Joseph Jean Baptiste Neuberg (30 October 1840 – 22 March 1926) was a Luxembourger mathematician who worked primarily in geometry.
+Joseph Jean Baptiste Neuberg (30 October 1840 – 22 March 1926) was a Luxembourgish mathematician who worked primarily in geometry.

 Biography

 Neuberg was born on 30 October 1840 in Luxembourg City, Luxembourg.
 He first studied at a local school, the Athénée de Luxembourg, then progressed to Ghent University, studying at the École normale des Sciences of the science faculty.
 After graduation, Neuberg taught at several institutions.
 Between 1862 and 1865, he taught at the École Normale de Nivelle.
 For the next sixteen years, he taught at the Athénée Royal d'Arlon, though he also taught at the École Normale at Bruges from 1868 onwards.

 Neuberg switched from his previous two schools to the Athénée Royal de Liège in 1878.
 He became an extraordinary professor in the university in the same city in 1884, and was promoted to ordinary professor in 1887.
 He held this latter position until his retirement in 1910.
 A year after his retirement, he was elected president of the Belgian Royal Academy, which he had joined earlier, in 1866, after taking Belgian nationality despite his origins.

 The professor died on 22 March 1926 in Liège, Belgium, and was commemorated in the Bulletin of the American Mathematical Society.